Hwa Chong International School

-Hwa Chong International School (HCIS; Huázhōng Guójì Xuéxiào (华中国际学校, 華中國際學校)) is a co-educational international school in Singapore that offers high-school education.
-It is an affiliated school of Hwa Chong Institution.
+Hwa Chong International School (HCIS) is a co-educational international school in Bukit Timah, Central Region, Singapore that offers secondary education under the International Baccalaureate (IB) programme.
+It is an affiliated school of Hwa Chong Institution (HCI) but remains distinct from it, differing considerably in academic standards, enrollment and faculty.
+While HCI is focused on local academic excellence, HCIS is largely catered toward international students from affluent families, prioritising a global education model over the traditional domestic academic track.

 Overview

 Hwa Chong International School campus, within the campus of Hwa Chong Institution.

 Founded in 2005, Hwa Chong International School (HCIS) is part of the Hwa Chong family of schools.
-As a local international school, half of the students are Singaporeans or Permanent Residents, a requirement of the Ministry of Education (Singapore).
-The rest of the student body comprises international students from over 20 countries.
+While it is an international school, about half of the students are either Singaporeans or permanent residents, largely the latter, a requirement from the Ministry of Education (MOE).
+The rest of the student body comprises international students from over dozens of countries.

 Activities

 In November 2007, Hwa Chong International School hosted an International Youth Forum on Global Warming, attended by students from several countries.

 HCIS was one of the three IB schools in Singapore chosen to host the International Baccalaureate Asia Pacific Regional Workshop in March 2009.

+Controversies

 Bullying case

 In 2020, a video went viral of a bullying case in HCIS.
 One student was shown pushing another boy towards a mirror in a toilet, holding the boy by the shoulders.
 He then told him to "laugh at yourself" and "laugh like hell".
-There was "no malice intended" in the case of a boy who was filmed taunting and beating up a fellow student in a toilet, Hwa Chong International School (HCIS) said, adding that the clip in question was over a year old.
+The school responded claiming that there was "no malice intended" in the case of a boy who was filmed taunting and beating up a fellow student in a toilet, and adding that the clip in question was over a year old.